safaris since 1995

 Chris says “I present Livingstone talks on the boats and all cruises are running as normal.
 Even the Zambezi Explorer which is a huge boat!!”
 Rain is expected Saturday night or Sunday in the catchment areas and the river should begin to rise again.

 The low water levels are not out of the ordinary despite the shortage of rains in the region.
-The rainy season usually starts during mid-November, this year the river seems to be tracking the same levels as in 1998.
+The rainy season usually starts during mid-November.

 Victoria Falls is one of the Seven Natural Wonders of the World and nothing is going the change that!